ErikKalkoken/EveStarmapVR/readme.txt

 - Oculus PC SDK 0.8.0 Beta
 - Unity 5.3.2 Personal Edition

 6. Sources
 ----------------------------------------------
 Data - Eve Online Static Data Export and based on Phoebe_1.0.
 Music - "CYAN 010 | Smooth Genestar - The Source" by CYAN MUSIC.
 It can be found here: https://soundcloud.com/cyan-music/smooth-genestar-the-source

-7. Disclaimer / Legal
+7. Legal
 ----------------------------------------------
 All data used in this demo belongs to CCP and is used in accordance to the "Developer License Agreement" as defined on https://developers.eveonline.com/resource/license-agreement.
-For the data the following applies: © 2014 CCP hf.
+For the data the following applies: Â© 2014 CCP hf.
 All rights reserved.
 "EVE", "EVE Online", "CCP", and all related logos and images are trademarks or registered trademarks of CCP hf.

 The music is licenced under CC BY NC SA.
 Please see link for licence details: http://creativecommons.org/licenses/by-nc-nd/3.0/

-This demo is provided free of charge and with no rights reserved (with exception of the rights reserved by CPP as stated above).
-This demo is provided without any warranty and to be used on your own risk.
+This application is licende under the MIT licence - with the exception of material owned by CCP and CYAN MUSIC as mentioned above.
+See attache licence file for details.

 8. Contact